 Welch has also participated in the classes of distinguished artists including Jean-Bernard Pommier, Cécile Ousset, Dang Thai Son, André Laplante, Jean-Paul Sevilla, and Stéphane Lemelin.
-He has performed extensively on the international stage including appearances in Canada, United States, Netherlands, Germany, Italy, England, Ireland, Scotland, Wales, and New Zealand.
-Highlight performances include recitals at St. Giles' Cathedral in Edinburgh, St. Martin-in-the-Fields in London, Castletown House in Ireland, St. Andrew's-on-the-Terrace in Wellington (NZ), Music Mondays at Holy Trinity in Toronto, Southminster United and Trinity Anglican in Ottawa, FCAP in Amsterdam, and Beethoven Haus in Bonn, Germany.
+He has performed extensively on the international stage including appearances in Canada, United States of America, Netherlands, Belgium, Germany, France, Italy, England, Ireland, Scotland, Wales, and New Zealand.
+This New Zealand tour received nation-wide exposure and critical acclaim, which included performances in Christchurch, Wellington, Taupo, Auckland, and Kerikeri.

 Other highlight performances include recitals at St. Giles' Cathedral in Edinburgh, St. Martin-in-the-Fields in London, Castletown House in Ireland, St. Andrew's-on-the-Terrace in Wellington (New Zealand), Music Mondays at Holy Trinity in Toronto, Southminster United Church and Trinity Anglican Church in Ottawa, FCAP in Amsterdam, and Beethoven Haus in Bonn, Germany.
 He made his concerto debut in 2004 with the Durham Chamber Orchestra, and has since performed with a number of orchestras including Greenway Strings, Mumbles Symphony Orchestra, and Winchmore String Orchestra.